Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Method

-For cost-efficient question answering, we apply the more powerful GPT-4 only in a second step for filtering the results provided by ChatGPT.
-To achieve this, we iteratively designed a prompt for GPT-4 to filter the list of challenges on a per-paper basis, as follows: \begin{quote} \textit{ Below is a JSON list of challenges extracted from an academic paper.
+In the second step, we used GPT-4 to filter and rank the candidate challenges from Step~1.
+We appended each paper's list of extracted challenges to the following prompt: \begin{quote} \textit{ Below is a JSON list of challenges extracted from an academic paper.
 Please remove any duplicates.
 Then keep only the 5 most important challenges for researchers in the field of HCI.
+Select research challenges based on their relevance to current HCI trends, potential for future impact, and novelty.
 You output a list of challenges, one per line, without explanations.
-Here are the challenges:{\textbackslash}n{\textbackslash}n } \end{quote} The design of this prompt required much less experimentation, as GPT-4 is a more powerful model and more consistently follows its given instructions.
-Special priming with a persona was found not to be needed for completing this step.
+Here are the challenges:{\textbackslash}n{\textbackslash}n } \end{quote} This prompt required less design iteration than the Step~1 prompt, as GPT-4 followed instructions more reliably \citep{gpt-4.pdf,2304.13712.pdf}.
+Computational priming with a persona \citep{PRIMING} was not necessary for this step.
+The three selection criteria (relevance to current HCI trends, potential for future impact, and novelty) were chosen to prioritize challenges that reflect the field's active research directions while also surfacing emerging areas not yet widely addressed.
+These criteria align with common frameworks for assessing research significance in HCI, where contribution, significance, and novelty are standard dimensions of evaluation (e.g., the ACM CHI review criteria).

-\subsubsection{Summary of Prompt Design}
+\subsubsection{Summary of prompt design}

-In our iterative experiments, we found the above prompts produce good and consistent results.
-However, we acknowledge that the outputs are sensitive to the prompt design.
-Note that we do not regard our prompts as absolute optimum for discovering the ground truth in the data.
-Instead, our aim is to filter signal from noise.
-The prompts allowed us to consistently extract signal from the text while step-by-step reducing noise.
-We evaluate the quality of the extracted information in Section \ref{sec:evaluation}.
+The prompts produced consistent results across our experiments.
+However, LLM outputs are sensitive to prompt design (see Section~\ref{sec:limitations}), and we do not claim that our prompts represent an optimal solution for uncovering ground truth.
+Rather, our goal was to extract signal from noise, and the iterative prompt design process reduced noise with each iteration.
+We evaluate the quality of the extracted information in Section~\ref{sec:evaluation}.